arangodb/spring-boot-starter/demo/README.md

 public class Character {
 ```

-Next time we run our demo the related queries will benefit from the index and avoid performing a full collection scan.
+Next time we run our demo, the related queries will benefit from the index and avoid performing a full collection scan.

 ## More complex findBy

-Now we’re creating some methods with more parts and have a look how they fit together.
-Lets also use some different
+Now we're creating some methods with more parts and have a look how they fit together.
+Let's also use some different
 return types.
-Again we simply add the methods in our `CharacterRepository`.
+Again, we simply add the methods in our `CharacterRepository`.

 ```java
 List<Character> findTop2DistinctBySurnameIgnoreCaseOrderByAgeDesc(String surname);